 “Cierre LuaLua,” Gibbs read.
 “Born 1982 in Kinshasa, Zaire – now the Democratic Republic of Congo – but a naturalized US citizen as of October 2005.
 Employed as a civilian consultant to the US Air Force.
 Based at… Cheyenne Mountain.
 McGee?
 Have you come up with anything on that ‘Project Blue Book’ yet?”

-“From O-7 straight to O-9?
-That’s not usual,” Gibbs commented.
+“Only a year and a half as O-7 before making O-8?
+That’s pretty rapid promotion,” Gibbs commented.
 “Wait a minute.
 Jonathan O’Neill with two Ls?
 Jack

 “You know him, Boss?”
 Tony asked.